96boards/documentation/ConsumerEdition/bpai96/installation/README.md

 ---
-title: Installation for Banana Pi
+title: Installation for BPai96
-permalink: /documentation/IoTEdition/bpi-96/installation/
+permalink: /documentation/IoTEdition/bpai96/installation/
 redirect_from:
-- /documentation/IoTEdition/bpi-96/installation/README.md/
+- /documentation/IoTEdition/bpai96/installation/README.md/
 ---
 # Installation

-Choose and install an operating system on your Banana Pi.
+Choose and install an operating system on your BPai96.
 These instructions can also be used to flash sample OS and applications (pre-built binaries from [downloads page](../downloads/))

-< Unknown >
+Coming soon...